What Does Divorce Look Like? Here’s The Real Face Of Divorce

 • No free time

-Divorce is brutal.
+Divorce can be brutal.
 It is almost always gut-wrenchingly sad, depressing, scary, stressful, maddeningly frustrating, and lonely.

 Trust me when I tell you I have experienced all of these emotions, even though my writing style can seem nauseatingly positive.
 The thing is, I’ve come to realize that the problems associated with being divorced aren’t things that are going to magically disappear, so why not accept that they are here and focus on what’s left after “the cleanup” is completed, which is a whole new life with new opportunities.